ruturaj-t-s/Practical-Simulation---Central-Limit-Theorem/README.md

 ## 📌 Conclusion

-This simulation was a fun and practical way to reinforce a foundational concept in statistics.
+This simulation was a fun and practical way to reinforce a foundational concept in statistics.\
 It’s a great reminder that **learning by doing**—especially with visual evidence—deepens understanding in ways theory alone sometimes can't.

----